Movement : Automatic Tudor Cal. MT5400

 Points of Mention

 This watch is sold with its original Tudor box and paperwork.
-The watch comes paired with its original 20mm Tudor Riveted three-link brushed stainless steel bracelet fitted with its Tudor “T-fit” safety catch quick adjustment system and a signed folding clasp, all links included.
-The watch is from April 2023 and is sold in lightly worn condition, stickers are still present, as you can see from the photographs.
-The watch comes with its Manufacturer's Warranty.
+The watch comes paired with its original Tudor leather strap.
+The watch is from December 2021 and is sold in great condition, as you can see.
+The watch comes with its original Manufacturer Warranty.